Teresa Shellenbarger, Distinguished University Professor in the Department of Nursing and

 Preparing teachers of English and their professional development have always been a critical component of the field of TESOL.
 As such, this Teacher Training and Professional Development collection, edited by Gloria Park (

-English Department) focuses on multiple avenues within and beyond the institutional contexts in preparing teachers to teach English around
+English Department) focuses on multiple avenues within and beyond the institutional contexts in preparing teachers to teach English around the globe.

 In addition to Park’s introduction to Teacher Training and Professional Development, contributors come from IUP’s English Department and Mathematics Education Program.